Ward-Takahashi identity in the light-front formalism for a bound state of fermions

 The problem of covariance breaking in the light-front (LF) formalism has received considerable attention in the relevant literature.
 This issue arises because the chosen quantization surface ($x^+ = x^0 + x^3 = 0$) does not preserve manifest rotational symmetry, a subgroup of the full Lorentz group.

-In a recent publication \cite{Zhang2025}, specifically concerning the Yukawa model for the nucleon, the problematic inclusion of zero modes ($k^+ = 0$ modes, and non-valence terms, higher Fock-sector contributions, often referred to as pair terms) was discussed.
-The dependence of the obtained results on the adopted reference frames was explored, highlighting the necessity of these extra contributions to recover the expected Lorentz invariance and frame-independence of physical observables, such as form factors.
+In a recent publication \cite{Zhang2025}, specifically concerning the Yukawa model for the nucleon, the problematic inclusion of zero modes ($k^+ = 0$ modes, and nonvalence terms, higher Fock-sector contributions, often referred to as pair terms) was discussed.
+The dependence of the obtained results on the adopted reference frames was explored, highlighting the necessity of these extra contributions to recover the expected Lorentz invariance and frame independence of physical observables, such as form factors.

-In the LF approach, the matrix elements of the current operator $\hat{J}^\mu$ are typically calculated using the overlap of Light-Front Wave Functions (LFWFs).
+In the LF approach, the matrix elements of the current operator $\hat{J}^\mu$ are typically calculated using the overlap of light-front wave functions.
 For the full covariance to hold, the results derived from different current components, $\langle P' | \hat{J}^+ | P \rangle$ and $\langle P' | \hat{J}^- | P \rangle$, must be consistent.
-The necessity to include zero modes or non-valence contributions, is often a consequence of the truncation of the Fock space or the specific component of the current employed.
+The necessity to include zero modes or nonvalence contributions, is often a consequence of the truncation of the Fock space or the specific component of the current employed.
 The authors in \cite{Zhang2025} (and references therein) investigate how the proper treatment of these terms is essential for the cancellation of spurious frame dependence, a clear signature of the restoration of Poincaré symmetry~\cite{deMelo1998,deMelo1999}.

 Ward-Takahashi identities express how the symmetries inherent in a quantum field theory, such as gauge symmetry, govern the connections between its physical quantities, specifically its correlation functions and amplitudes.
 These constraints are so fundamental that they must be maintained throughout the technical steps of regularization and renormalization.